Greensboro, North Carolina: Sports

-Greensboro is home to the headquarters of the Atlantic Coast Conference, despite having no school in the league.
+Greensboro was home to the headquarters of the Atlantic Coast Conference, despite having no school in the league.
 The Greensboro Coliseum Complex has hosted the ACC men's basketball tournament 23 times since 1967 and the ACC women's basketball tournament 12 times since 2000.
 Greensboro has also hosted the NCAA Men's Basketball Regionals three times, and the Final Four once.

 The PGA Tour holds a tournament annually in Greensboro.
 The Wyndham Championship is held at Sedgefield Country Club and is the last PGA Tour event before the Playoffs for the FedEx Cup.
 The tournament was founded in 1938 as the Greater Greensboro Open and one of the oldest events on the PGA Tour.

 Greensboro nicknames itself "Tournament Town" due to the many sports tournaments it hosts.
 In addition to the ACC basketball tournament and NCAA basketball games, the city has hosted the ACC baseball tournament, the 2011 U.S. Figure Skating Championships and a number of national competitions at the new Greensboro Aquatic Center.
 In 1974 Greensboro hosted the NCAA Men's Basketball Final Four championship game.
 It was the first time the Final Four was held in North Carolina.

 Greensboro Roller Derby was founded in 2010 and has been a member of the WFTDA, Women's Flat Track Derby Association, since 2013.
 The league comprises three intraleague teams, named after prominent streets in the city, as well as interleague all-star and b-level teams, each featuring skaters from the three intraleague teams.
 The league is run by the skaters, who all have ties to the community, and is a not-for-profit organization.
 Roller derby bouts are held at the Greensboro Coliseum from March to November.

 Government

-Greensboro has a council-manager government with nine members; all seats, including the mayor's, are up for election every four years.
+Greensboro has a council–manager government with nine members; all seats, including the mayor's, are up for election every four years.
 Five of the council seats are district representatives and three are citywide representatives elected at-large.

-As of July 2022, Nancy B. Vaughan is the mayor.
+As of Oct 2024, Nancy B. Vaughan is the mayor.
+Trey Davis is the city manager.

-City council
+City Council

+As of Jan 2025, members of the Greensboro City Council include: